How to Fix USB Not Showing up on Mac?

 Part 3: How to Recover Data from Unrecognized USB on Mac?

 The worst situation is that you failed in fixing USB not showing up on Mac with above solutions yet you have significant data stored on that USB flash drive.
-Instead of manual data recovery, try the cost-effective plan of utilizing Tenorshare 4DDIG Mac to recognize and recover the USB drive not showing up Mac.
-It is the expert in recovering any files.
+Instead of manual data recovery, try the cost-effective plan of utilizing Tenorshare 4DDiG Mac to recognize and recover the USB drive not showing up Mac.
+Besides, it is the expert in recovering data from formatted USB drives.
 Check this guide and figure out how to open USB on Mac and retrieve data.

 Select your desired files and snap the "Recover" button and then select an area to save files.
 It's not prescribed to save the retrieved files to the location they were before.